seyonv/time_method/README.md

 ## Usage

-TimeMethod is built upon the excellent gem made here [here](https://github.com/Riskified/timeasure)
+TimeMethod is built upon the excellent gem made [here](https://github.com/Riskified/timeasure)

 You can visit the above page for more details on usage.
-This version has some functionality trimmed down and some functionality added.
+Only thing to change is replace occurences of ```include Timeasure``` with ```include TimeMethod```  This version has some functionality trimmed down and some functionality added.
 The focus is on development profiling of methods.

 It outputs two tables at the end of a request/test being run.